Henry Hudson: Expeditions of 1607 and 1608

 Hudson reported large numbers of whales in Spitsbergen waters during this voyage.
 Many authors (Note: Sandler 2008, p.
 407; Umbreit 2005, p.
 1; Shorto 2004; Mulvaney 2001, p.
 38; Davis et al. 1997, p.
 31; Francis 1990, p.
 30; Rudmose-Brown 1920, p.
 312; Chisholm 1911, p.
 942.) credit his reports as the catalyst for several nations sending whaling expeditions to the islands.
 This claim is contentious; others have pointed to strong evidence that it was Jonas Poole's reports in 1610, that led to the establishment of English whaling, and voyages of Nicholas Woodcock and Willem Cornelisz van Muyden in 1612, which led to the establishment of Dutch, French and Spanish whaling.
 The whaling industry was built by neither Hudson nor Poole—both were dead by 1612.

-In 1608, English merchants of the East India and Muscovy Companies again sent Hudson in the Hopewell to attempt to locate a passage to the Indies, this time to the east around northern Russia.
+In 1608, English merchants of the East India and Muscovy Companies again sent Hudson in Hopewell to attempt to locate a passage to the Indies, this time to the east around northern Russia.
 Leaving London on 22 April, the ship travelled almost 2500 mi, making it to Novaya Zemlya well above the Arctic Circle in July, but even in the summer they found the ice impenetrable and turned back, arriving at Gravesend on 26 August.